HomeLife Cycle Costing / Risk-Based Decision Making / Operations & Maintenance

 Predictive maintenance is costly and cannot be completed for every type of asset.
 Therefore, it should be used selectively.
 An example of how the budget can be divided amongst the four quadrants is discussed below.
 Data on the assets can lead to adjustments in the share of assets per quadrant to ensure that funds for routine maintenance are spent efficiently.

-Low-risk assets should not have any predictive maintenance completed.
+This chart shows an option for how to dedicate budget percentages to assets receiving predictive maintenance.
+In this example, low-risk assets may be ideal for a run-to-failure approach and not have any predictive maintenance completed.
 Moderate-risk assets that have lower probability, but higher consequence, 20% of the budget.
 Moderate-risk assets that have higher probability, but lower consequence, 5% of the budget.
 High-risk assets, 75% of the budget.
+It is important for your utility to evaluate how many and which assets are in each part of the chart.

 It is not cost-effective to perform this type of maintenance on assets that are of low consequence.
 In these cases, the benefit of the information (knowing a better time to replace the asset before failure) is not worth the cost, because asset failures do not need to be prevented.